-ABQAURP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+ABQAURP is Accredited with Commendation by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 As part of this accreditation, we are able to jointly provide accredited continuing education activities for non-accredited, eligible organizations.
 ABQAURP is also accredited by the Florida Board of Nursing to sponsor nursing contact hours (CE) for nurses; credits are transferable to all 50 states.

 As an accredited provider, ABQAURP is here to work with your organization to ensure the accreditation process runs as smoothly as possible.
 Benefits of working with ABQAURP include one-on-one assistance as we work with you to develop your activity.
 Your learners simply complete an online survey to print CME/CE certificates.
 Certificates remain on their account for easy access for reprints.

 Some of the organizations that have selected ABQAURP for Joint Providership:

 For more information, contact Deborah Naser at: email@example.com or (800) 998-6030, extension 118.

 - Cal Hospital Compare

 - Georgia Society of Ambulatory Surgery Centers (GSASC)

 - John A. Boswick, M.D.
 Burn and Wound Care Foundation